Bubbulez/Anime_Collection_Manager_Report/README.md

 # Anime Collection Manager and Recommendation System

-## Project Overview
+## Overview

-The Anime Collection Manager and Recommendation System is a web-based Python application developed using Flask, SQLite, HTML, and Jinja2 templates.

-The system allows users to:
+The Anime Collection Manager and Recommendation System is a web-based Python application developed using Flask and SQLite.
+The application allows users to organize and manage anime collections through a user-friendly interface while providing recommendation and statistical analysis features.

-- Add anime to a personal collection
-- View all anime entries
-- Search for anime by title
-- Edit existing anime records
-- Delete anime records
-- Receive genre-based recommendations
-- View collection statistics
-- Prevent duplicate anime entries using case-insensitive matching

-The project was created for CPS 3320 Python Programming at Kean University.
+This project was developed for CPS 3320 Python Programming at Kean University.

 ---